bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/node-on-kubernetes.rst

 ``BIGCHAINDB_KEYPAIR_PRIVATE`` and ``BIGCHAINDB_KEYRING`` for now.

-As we gain more experience running BigchainDB in testing and production, we will tweak the ``resources.limits`` values for cpu and memory, and as richer monitoring and probing becomes available in BigchainDB, we will tweak the ``livenessProbe`` and ``readinessProbe`` parameters.
+As we gain more experience running BigchainDB in testing and production, we will tweak the ``resources.limits`` values for CPU and memory, and as richer monitoring and probing becomes available in BigchainDB, we will tweak the ``livenessProbe`` and ``readinessProbe`` parameters.